EDTECH SEO & AI VISIBILITY CASE STUDYHow we grew Blue Carrot AI citation share 1%→8% in 60 days and +25% SQLs in 90 days

 Industry: SaaS / E-learning services

-Project duration: Jan 2025 – Ongoing
+Project duration: Jan 2025 – Feb 2026

-Overall partnership: Jan 2025 – Ongoing
+Overall partnership: Jan 2025 – Feb 2026

 Project goals

-- Maintain and scale SEO performance
+– Maintain and scale existing SEO performance

 – Support a shift in business positioning

-- Grow leads from priority service pages
+– Increase leads from priority service pages

 Starting point

 Blue Carrot entered the project with a functioning SEO base and stable technical setup.
 The site did not suffer from critical technical issues, but growth had plateaued.
+At the same time, AI search was beginning to reshape how buyers found and shortlisted e-learning agencies, and Blue Carrot had no structured presence in those AI answers yet.

 Key constraints included: